AIRU student wins best paper award

-Professor Tommie Meyer, Director of the Artificial Intelligence Research Unit (AIRU) at the University of Cape Town (UCT), has been awarded a prestigious South African Research Chairs Initiative (SARChI) Chair in Symbolic Artificial Intelligence.
+Professor Tommie Meyer, deputy-director of the Artificial Intelligence Research Unit (AIRU) at the University of Cape Town (UCT), has been awarded a prestigious South African Research Chairs Initiative (SARChI) Chair in Symbolic Artificial Intelligence.
 The Department of Science and Innovation (DSI)/National Research Foundation (NRF), recognizes Professor Meyer’s contributions to the field of AI and supports …

 Dr Jesse Heyninck earns NRF P-rating